 -Know yourself.
 Figure out what your values are.

 -Create a support system.
 And use it.
 Ask for help.
 Accept help when offered.

 -Maintain a schedule that supports the lifestyle you want to live.

--Do ten things per day that you truly enjoy.
-Even you only have time for 10 one minute things.
+-Do three things per day that you truly enjoy.
+Even you only have time for three one minute things.